University of Alberta, LL.B.

-Erin's practice focuses on civil litigation and she has extensive experience representing a wide range of both individual and corporate clients.
+Through a practice focused on civil litigation, Erin J. Baker has gained extensive experience representing a wide range of both individual and corporate clients.
 Erin has appeared numerous times at the Provincial and Superior Court levels in Alberta and British Columbia, including the Court of Appeal of Alberta.

-Erin has extensive experience with large scale, highly technical and document-intensive domestic and international multi-party arbitrations, as well as with multi-party mediations.
-Erin has considerable experience managing large scale litigation and arbitration matters involving multiple in house counsel, business groups and external counsel.
+Erin has significant experience with large scale, highly technical and document-intensive domestic and international multi-party arbitrations and mediations.
+Further, Erin has a background in managing large scale litigation and arbitration matters involving multiple in-house counsel, business groups and external counsel.

 Erin's practice includes an emphasis in the areas of employment law, power & regulatory disputes, construction disputes and professional negligence claims.

 Erin regularly acts for the Alberta Lawyers Indemnity Association in defence of professional negligence claims.